The Roots of Chronic and Painful Boredom

 For extra credit: Work the Change Triangle!
 Where is boredom on the Change Triangle?
 If you moved your bored part to the side, what underlying emotions might you be experiencing?
 Once you name them, can you validate them without judging yourself?

 A+ just for trying!

-(Patient details changed to protect confidentiality.)
+Patient details have been changed to protect confidentiality.